RaJah239/test/README.md

 - Eggs can be released via the PC.
 - Odd Egg always has PokéRUS.
 - Hatch Room was added to the Day Care out back.
 Only accessible via Bicycle.
 The old man appears there if your Pokémon laid any eggs and there’s a Porygon PC as well.
-- Press A or B to stop the Bicycle in the Day Care's Hatch Room or Kanto’s Cycling Road.
+- Press A or B to stop the Bicycle in the Day Care's Hatch Room and Kanto’s Cycling Road.
 - Slot Machines payout were adjusted as coins are now used for a lot of things.
 - Made the Lottery Corner generate a lucky number daily instead of weekly.
 - Swarm system reworked to trigger by talking to NPC daily.
 Swarms include Gen 1 and 2 starters, all baby Pokémon and Ditto.